Center on Education Policy Newsletter

 Diane Stark Rentner, Deputy Director, Center on Education Policy

-To better understand CEP’s implementation research on the Every Student Succeeds Act (ESSA), including CEP’s latest report A Stronger Future for Evidence-Based School Improvement in ESSA, this webinar will focus on the challenges and opportunities for states and districts as they implement evidence-based interventions to support low-performing schools under ESSA.
+To better understand CEP’s implementation research on the Every Student Succeeds Act (ESSA), including CEP’s latest report A Stronger Future for Evidence-Based School Improvement in ESSA, this webinar focused on the challenges and opportunities for states and districts as they implement evidence-based interventions to support low-performing schools under ESSA.

 Unlike the policies that preceded it, ESSA does not require identified schools to adopt a particular set of strategies to improve.
-But it does require that the interventions schools choose be backed by evidence of their effectiveness.
+But it does require that the interventions selected by schools be backed by evidence of their effectiveness.
 While this is a more flexible approach, the new requirement to rely on evidence-based strategies has created its own set of implementation issues.
-This webinar will discuss how states, districts, external partners and vendors, researchers, and education advocates have responded to ESSA’s evidence requirements and the systems, capacity, supports, and other resources districts need to find, develop, and implement evidence-based approaches.
+This webinar discussed how states, districts, external partners and vendors, researchers, and education advocates have responded to ESSA's evidence requirements and the systems, capacity, supports, and other resources districts need to find, develop, and implement evidence-based approaches.

 Author(s): Diane Stark Rentner, Nancy Kober, Maria Ferguson

 The report is the final in a series that examines state and district efforts to implement the ESSA evidence requirements, and includes observations and recommendations from educators, researchers, and policy-influencers convened by CEP in July 2019.
 The report highlights how district and state officials executed these new requirements and includes recommended actions for key stakeholders aimed at improving educators’ access to and understanding of school improvement research.